jasongrimes/fretboardfoundation/_pages/index.md

 ## A novel approach to learning guitar

-The Fretboard Foundation method is the fastest way to learn the most fun and fulfilling kinds of guitar playing: improvisation, soloing, jamming with others, chord melody, and playing by ear.
+This is the fastest way to learn the most fun and fulfilling kinds of guitar playing: improvisation, soloing, jamming with others, chord melody, and playing by ear.

 It’s also the most thorough way to master Western tonal harmony on the fretboard.